-Potential clients are welcomed to contact the South Carolina Human Affairs Commission, as they deem necessary.
+Potential complainants are welcomed to contact the South Carolina Human Affairs Commission, as they deem necessary.
 Visitors are received by appointment or as a walk-in.

 1. If you feel that you have been discriminated against based on race, color, religion, and national origin.

-2. The statutory limitation for filing a public accommodation complaint with the Commission is three (3) years.
+2. The statutory limitation for filing a public accommodation complaint with the Commission is 180 days.

 4. When the Intake Department receives your written complaint, it will be reviewed to determine jurisdiction for filing under the SC Human Affairs Law, as amended, and/or the Equal Enjoyment and Privileges to Public Accommodations Act, as amended.